Spandau Prison: History

-The prison was demolished in August 1987, largely to prevent it from becoming a neo-Nazi shrine, after the death of Hess, its final remaining prisoner.
+The prison was demolished in August 1987, largely to prevent it from becoming a neo-Nazi shrine, after Hess, its final remaining prisoner, committed suicide by hanging.
 To further ensure its erasure, the site was made into a parking facility and a shopping centre, named The Britannia Centre Spandau, nicknamed Hessco's after the well-known British supermarket chain Tesco.
 All materials from the demolished prison were ground to powder and dispersed in the North Sea, or buried at the former RAF Gatow airbase, with the exception of a single set of keys now exhibited in the regimental museum of the King's Own Scottish Borderers at Berwick Barracks.

 The prison

 The prison, initially designed for a population in the hundreds, was an old brick building enclosed by one wall 4.5 m high, another of 9 m, a 3 m high wall topped with electrified wire, followed by a wall of barbed wire.
 In addition, some of the sixty soldiers on guard duty manned six machine-gun armed guard towers 24 hours a day.
 Due to the number of cells available, an empty cell was left between the prisoners' cells, to avoid the possibility of prisoners' communicating in Morse code.
 Other remaining cells in the wing were designated for other purposes, with one used for the prison library and another for a chapel.
 The cells were approximately 3 m long by 2.7 m wide and 4 m high.